Banking-grade Investor Risk Profiling and Product Risk Classification now available for Cryptocurrencies

 Cryptoprofiler empowers better investment decisions in cryptocurrencies by providing investors with risk profiling, social sentiment analysis and cryptocurrency risk classification.

-Zurich, September 22, 2018 – While early-stage crypto investors have multiplied their investments, many people who have started a couple of months ago have suffered heavy losses in their crypto portfolios.
-Cryptoprofiler bridges the gap of investor protection framework between the traditional investment world and crypto space, by transferring investor risk profiling into the latter.
+Zurich, September 21, 2018 – While early stage crypto investors have multiplied their investments, many people who have started a couple of months ago have suffered heavy losses in their crypto portfolios.
+Cryptoprofiler bridges the gap of investor protection framework between traditional investment world and crypto space, by transferring investor risk profiling into the latter.
 In addition, the product risk classification provides insights into market risk, liquidity risk and product risk of cryptocurrencies.

-Aside from clearly risk-focused approach, users are welcome to the plugin with their Twitter account to unleash their potential topics of interest in crypto space with the help of Cryptoprofiler proprietary algorithm as well as to get an insight into public opinion of certain cryptocurrencies through social sentiment analysis.
+Aside from clearly risk focused approach, users are welcome to plugin with their Twitter account to unleash their potential topics of interest in crypto space with the help of Cryptoprofiler proprietary algorithm as well as to get an insight into public opinion of certain cryptocurrencies through social sentiment analysis.

 While various platforms are providing data about cryptocurrencies, Cryptoprofiler is the first provider leveraging banking-grade investor risk profiling to focus on the investor as individual and providing actionable insights.
 Enhanced risk metrics about cryptocurrencies and comparison function are saving time for investment research and empower better investment decisions.